 Mouzakis advises starting your frizz-fighting routine in the shower; you can definitely layer on smoothing products after the fact, but creating the right foundation with the shampoo you choose can go a long way.
-This is one of the best ones for the job, with an ultra-creamy and hydrating formula that leaves hair softer and smoother after every wash, thanks to the addition of silk proteins.
-Plus, there are also strengthening ingredients, such as wheat proteins and bamboo in the mix, always a good thing.
+This is one of the best ones for the job, with an ultra-creamy and hydrating formula that leaves hair softer, smoother, and stronger after every wash.
+Plus, the formula features silk and wheat proteins and bamboo in the mix, which is always a good thing.

 What Our Editors Say

 "Never has my hair felt as silky smooth as when I first tried this smoothing shampoo from Leonor Greyl.
 It's immensely softening and keeps dried, frayed cuticles at bay.
 It's basically like a salon keratin treatment in a bottle." — Lindsey Metrus, Byrdie Editorial Project Director

 Best Shampoo, Runner-Up: Suave Professionals Smooth Performer Shampoo with Amino Acids

 Here’s another great smoothing shampoo to try, and a very affordable one at that.
 Sulfate-free (aka great if your hair is also dry and/or colored), it both strengthens the hair on the outside and smooths the cuticle on the outside simultaneously.
 Plus, unlike many other smoothing shampoos we’ve tried, this one still leaves our hair with plenty of volume and bounce.